Also by Pauline Connolly:

 used with any group that the therapist feels comfortable with, i.e.

 psychological contact and/or therapist attunement/empathy is possible.
-If the therapist
+If the

-situation” (ibid, p.23); in order to be effective and ethical.
-“Thus, the
+clinical situation” (ibid, p.23); in order to be effective and ethical.
+“Thus,

-competent practice of Gestalt therapy requires a background in more than
+the competent practice of Gestalt therapy requires a background in more than

 Gestalt therapy” (ibid, p.24); including knowledge of personality,